Second celebrity voted off Strictly Come Dancing

 — BBC Strictly ✨ (@bbcstrictly) October 8, 2022

-During the judges’ comments on Saturday evening, head judge Shirley Ballas joked: “I don’t think I’ll ever look at Giovanni the same again,” after the pair donned Lion King costumes for their performance.
+During the judges’ comments on Saturday, head judge Shirley Ballas joked: “I don’t think I’ll ever look at Giovanni the same again,” after the pair donned Lion King costumes for their performance.

 Anderson dressed as mischievous meerkat Timon, while Pernice, 32, was dressed as warthog Pumbaa.

-Up against Richardson in the dance-off, former The X Factor contestant East, 34, performed the American smooth to Part Of Your World from The Little Mermaid with her dance partner Vito Coppola.
+Up against Anderson in the dance-off, former The X Factor contestant East, 34, performed the American smooth to Part Of Your World from The Little Mermaid with her dance partner Vito Coppola.

 East’s performance was enough to save her from elimination, and after the celebrities had both danced for a second time the judges delivered their feedback.